Upcoming at Faith This Week

 THE VICAR’S BIBLE STUDY I hope you will consider joining us via Zoom as we look at the next Sunday’s readings.
 You do not need to have a lot of scriptural knowledge or exegetical skills to take part, just a curiosity about what God is saying to us in the holy texts.
 Our conversations often wander down unexpected paths as we dive into God’s word, and you never know what we’ll come away with after our time.
 Here’s the Zoom link which will be good through December 22

 Time: Dec.
 8, Dec.
 15 & Dec.
 22, 2020 10:00 AM 10:00 AM Pacific Time (US and Canada)

 Please download and import the following iCalendar (.ics) files to your calendar system.

 Click Here to download iCalendar

 Thank you to everyone who has continued to honor their financial commitments!
+Please make sure they are up to date.
+Our treasurer, Louise Kernaghan, is happy to check for you.
 If your economic situation has changed as a result of the virus, please let me know.
 I may be able to help with a bill.
 On that note, the Diocese has set up an online payment option for each church in the diocese.
 No one is required to use it, but I put it out as another way to make a donation.
 Here’s the link: https://resources.ecww.org/give-parish/faith-poulsbo If you prefer, you can always mail in your checks to: Faith Episcopal Church at PO Box 1362; Poulsbo, 98370

 Download this page as a Word Document